KIT-IAI/NetLoadForecasting/Forecasting Framework/how_to_use_the_framework.md

 Data creation was run under Python 3.8. with an environment which is defined in requirements_data_creation.txt.
 Therefore, in the main.py file only the data creation part needs to be active.
 It combines the data of the future energysytem with weather and calendar data.
+Therefore, it was run under Ubuntu 18.04.5 LTS.

 The base data is available at "Forecasting Framework/forecasting_framework/datamodifiers/data/elec_s_100_ec_lv1.0_Co2L0.2-1H_cDE_y2010-2019_time.csv"